 A sitemap helps search engines like Google and Bing discover what’s on your website.
 It’s essentially a list of your webpages and addresses, with some additional information added like when the page was last updated and how frequently the page is revised.

-All in One SEO makes optimizing your site simple with its user-friendly tools.
-It helps you manage SEO for both your entire site and individual webpages with these key features:
+Plus, All in One SEO makes optimizing your site simple with its user-friendly tools.
+It helps you manage SEO for both your entire site and individual web pages with features like:

 - Full website SEO Audit with clear, easy steps to optimize